My Story: Part Nine: “No Evidence of Disease”

-Since my MRI in September 2019, I’ve continued to get better and better.
+Since my MRI in September 2019, I continued to get better and better.
 Since I got off all pain meds in Oct.
 2019 including the CBD/THC oil, I have continued to be completely pain-free.
+In 2021, I was classified as “No Evidence of Disease” by my oncologist.

 Sometimes I think of my life divided into two eras: BC (before cancer) and AC (after cancer) because my AC life is so different from my BC life.